What is MCT oil?

 Medium chain triglycerides (MCT) however have a completely different fate to the long chain triglycerides found in coconut oil.
 MCT tend to bypass digestion, are absorbed directly into the bloodstream and get quickly escorted to the liver where they are readily metabolised into ketones.
 Body cells usually burn glucose (sugar) as a source of fuel to generate energy.
 However, when glucose levels fall short, ketones are utilised as an instant alternative fuel source for cellular energy.
 This is why coconut oil became popular amongst athletes, body builders and those following an active lifestyle.
 As the world of science deepened our understanding of medium chain triglycerides, the trend in coconut oil was quickly superseded by a much greater demand for MCT oil which has a better reputation for supporting weight management, energy and ketosis.

-FOUR MEDIUM CHAIN TRYGLYCERIDES
+THE FOUR TYPES OF MEDIUM CHAIN TRYGLYCERIDES

 Coconut oil is simply the cold pressed oil from the coconut kernel, and it contains long chain triglycerides, medium chain triglycerides, omega 9 and omega 6, all present in the proportions naturally found in coconut.
 The natural proportions of medium triglycerides in coconut oil are approximately: